 For example, I was offered this 6.42 carat eye clean Spinel for $155 delivered from a jeweler with whom I’ve done a lot of business.
 The color was described as “an unusual gray/green/purple” and he thought it looked more like an unheated Zoisite (Tanzanite) than a Spinel.

-Here are the pictures he emailed me (click to enlarge);
+Here are the two pictures he emailed me:

 This color is quite typical of Spinel.
 In any event, I knew that was a good buy on a larger spinel, even though the color was not ideal.
 He assured me it was eye clean, so I picked it up.
 And I’m glad I did.
 Turns out, it looks WAY better in person, and it’s actually an unheated sapphire!
 Not a bad deal.

 Here’s what it looked like when my friend Dan Stair photographed it, as I received it.
 As you can see, even a good picture can add value… can you believe this is the same stone pictured above?